sheep06031/Timeout/README.md

 | `SENDGRID_FROM_EMAIL`  | No       | Sender address for outbound emails |
 | `GOOGLE_CLIENT_ID`     | No       | Google OAuth social login |
 | `GOOGLE_CLIENT_SECRET` | No       | Google OAuth social login |

 ---

+## AI Disclosure

+AI assistance (GitHub Copilot / Claude Code) was used during the development of this project in the following areas:

+- **Frontend design and implementation** — This was the area where AI assistance was used the most.
+AI helped with structuring UI components, writing and debugging HTML/CSS layouts, and implementing responsive design patterns.
+- **CSS implementation** — AI was used to implement and refine styling, including dark mode overrides, colorblind accessibility modes, and component-level CSS.
+- **Test case discovery** — AI helped identify edge cases and suggest test scenarios to improve coverage across views, services, and models.
+- **Backend bug finding** — AI assisted in identifying and diagnosing backend bugs, particularly in view logic, model behaviour, and API response handling.

+All AI-generated code was reviewed, understood, and integrated by team members.
+No AI output was used blindly or without verification.

+---